egeloen/IvoryGoogleMapBundle/Resources/doc/test.md

 The IvoryGoogleMapBundle is unit tested by PHPUnit.

-For testing the bundle, you need to install the dependencies by running the ``./Tests/bin/vendors`` script.

-Now, you just have to execute the test suite :
+For testing the bundle, you just have to execute the test suite

 ``` bash
 $ phpunit